 When clueless about upcoming travel destinations, the usual go-to for myself and many others is Japan.
-After all, it has all 4 seasons, is easily accessible, and has endless possible activities that range from cool to kawaii.
+After all, it has all 4 seasons, isn’t too far away from Singapore, and has endless possible activities that range from cool to kawaii.

 But if you’ve already conquered the usual tourist attractions of Tokyo and Osaka, there’s always the option of taking day trips out to lesser-known prefectures too.
 With this 5-day Japan itinerary, you’ll get to squeeze in adventures in Tottori and Tateyama, such as riding camels and visiting a snow wall that goes as high as 20M.